 Before you can become a doctor, you must study for years and complete residency programs at hospitals — it is a long, hard road for any student.
-However, getting into medical school for international students is even more challenging, as only a fraction of the accredited medical schools in the United States accept F-1 visa holders.
+However, getting into medical school for international students is even more challenging, as only a fraction of the accredited medical institutions in the United States accept F-1 visa holders.
 But do not be discouraged — if you are motivated, you can do it!
-There are plenty of opportunities at US medical schools that accept international students.

 Can international students apply for medical school in the US?
 Yes, they can, and we will show you how.
 Read on to learn more about the requirements for F-1 student visa holders, the MCAT exam, and which schools in the United States are welcoming to international students.